Tatu Mugisha (20) at home with family members.

 We work in association with Wemos, VSO, Akina Mama wa Africa, Forum for African Women Educationalists, and the Circle of Concerned African Women Theologians Kenya.
 Make Way is financed by the Dutch Ministry of Foreign Affairs.

-The Liliane Foundation is in the lead of the Make Way programme in Rwanda, one of the five countries where the programme is running.
+Liliane Fonds is in the lead of the Make Way programme in Rwanda, one of the five countries where the programme is running.
 In Rwanda, our strategic partner organisation Nudor is implementing the programme together with local partners.
 We coordinate alignment with consortium partners and the other countries.

 Why we participate